zxcvvvvbanan/zxcvvvvbanan.github.io/about.md

 # What is this and who is this for?

 I enjoyed taking notes and archiving stuff since middle school including photos, documents, vidoes and etcetera.
-I wish I could show you how meticulously organized my NAS, Notion and Obsidian (though that's not going to happen)  :smile:
+I wish I could show you how meticulously organized my NAS, Notion and Obsidian are (though that's not going to happen).  :smile:

 I tried maintaining a paper notebook but found its limitations to be significant.
 Searching and editing were nearly impossible, and the risk of loss or damage was always present.
 Instead, I took my notes online.
 Not only digitalized but stylized, portable, reachable and secure.